yakuzadave/pymud-ss13/README.md

 Once the server is running, connect to `http://localhost:5000` in your browser.
 Type commands into the prompt to interact with the world.
 Useful commands include `look`, `move <direction>`, `inventory` and `say <message>`.
+You can create shortcuts for long commands with `alias <shortcut> <command>` and remove them with `unalias <shortcut>`.
+Aliases are saved per player and persist between sessions.
+The `who` command lists all players currently online.

 ## License